-The Uniform Securities Agent State Law Examination is known more commonly as the Series 63 Exam.
+The Uniform Securities Agent State Law Examination is more commonly referred to as the Series 63 Exam.
 This test covers state securities regulations under the Uniform Securities Act, and you must pass it in order to qualify as a securities agent.
-The exams developed by NASAA and administered by FINRA.
+The exam is developed by NASAA and administered by FINRA.
 Here is our free Series 63 practice exam to help you determine if you are prepared.

 Series 63 Exam Questions

 Congratulations - you have completed .
 You scored %%SCORE%% out of %%TOTAL%%.
 Your performance has been rated as %%RATING%%

 Mr. Smith has pressured his client into making frequent trades in order to generate more commissions.
 What is the name of this prohibited practice?

 Question 1 Explanation:

 Regulators will look at the account's turnover rate for evidence of churning.
 Frequent trading is not a suitable strategy for most investors.

 Which of the following is NOT a security?

 The definition of a security is determined by the Uniform Securities Act.
 Fixed Annuities are considered to be insurance products, not securities.